25benjaminli/science_fair_judging/README.md

 # Science Fair Judging System

 This is built on software developed for the 2025 New Jersey Academy of Science (NJAS) Junior Symposium with a more generalized user interface for easier monitoring.
 The main ideas are to track judging scores for student projects, generate summary statistics, and verify input validity.
-At some point it may be a good idea to create a unified interface to handle judge signup, project registration, and score processing but for now the program requires some manual setup.
+The program requires some manual setup for both students and judges, but a [prototype "unified" version](https://github.com/25benjaminli/science_fair_judging/tree/db) with judge signup, score processing, and admin tools is available on the "db" branch.
 Feel free to [email me](mailto:25benjaminli@gmail.com) with any questions about usage.

 ## Installation